sergio-nunez-meneses/test-neo4j/graph-modeling.md

 # Scenario

-A User publishes an Offer.
+A User _publishes_ an Offer.

-A Referent manages an Offer.

-A Territorial referent manages an Offer.
+A Referent and a Territorial Referent are _referents for_ an Offer.

-A Company holds an Offer.
+A Company _holds_ an Offer.

+An Offer has been _published_ by a User.

-An Offer has a Referent or a Territorial referent.
+An Offer _has_ a Referent and a Territorial referent.

-An Offer belongs to a Company.
+An Offer _belongs_ to a Company.

+An offer _has categories_ such as Job offer, Real estate offer, Takeover offer

-# Nodes
+# Labels

 - Offer